-Thank you for purchasing the Maximum Motorsports' K-member.
+Thank you for purchasing the Maximum Motorsports K-member.
 The MM K-member is designed to maximize the performance of your Mustang's front suspension.
 You will find many features that set our K-member apart from the rest.

-- There are two sets of control arm mounting holes-that means the roll center height and camber curves can be optimized for your car's ride height. - The Ackerman steering geometry is adjustable and optimized. - The front track is widened by 0.1" per side.
-This allows a wider stance for better cornering. - There are two engine mounting locations-stock or rearward 1". - The wheelbase is lengthened by 0.75".
+- There are two sets of control arm mounting holes-that means the roll center height and camber curves can be optimized for your car's ride height. - The Ackerman steering geometry is adjustable and optimized. - The wheelbase is lengthened by 0.75".
 Front to rear weight distribution is improved by 1%.
 Caster is increased by 2 degrees for improved cornering grip, tire wear, and high speed stability. - The MM K-Member maintains the stock percentage of anti-dive geometry.
 Our testing has proven that increased anti-dive will hurt the car's ability to absorb bumps during braking.
 Any less anti-dive will cause excessive pitching during braking. - The K-member is the load path into the chassis for all front wheel steering, cornering and braking forces-it must be engineered for strength and stiffness.
 This is a fully triangulated design, using round or rectangular tubing where each is appropriate, and shear planes where necessary.
-This robust design is intended to last the life of your vehicle and provide maximum return on your investment.
+This robust design is intended to last the life of your vehicle and provide maximum return on your investment. - Of all the K-members available MM's is the most rigid, and yet our testing has shown that a K-member brace is still required.
+We include a brace to ensure maximum suspension rigidity during cornering.

-- Of all the K-members available MM's is the most rigid, and yet our testing has shown that a K-member brace is still required.
-We include a brace to ensure maximum suspension rigidity during cornering. - The MM K-Member provides increased clearance for engine and suspension service, and over 1" greater header clearance in critical areas.
+• The MM K-Member provides increased clearance for engine and suspension service, and over 1" greater header clearance in critical areas.
+This provides much needed access to header bolts.